JoshWilbur/Electronic-Speed-Controller/README.md

 # Software TODO
 * Impliment feedback code
 * Clean up unused code (ie photo-interruptor stuff)
+* Try to use DMA again, it was troublesome the first time around
 * Research programming the STM32L476RG without a dev board.
 * Wireless controller (if time avails).